monzo/progression-framework/frameworks/engineering/web.md

           - "Drives changes to engineering practices with well-reasoned arguments and a 'strong opinion, weakly held' mentality"
           - "Shapes the direction of systems designs with less experienced engineers"
           - "Breaks down delivery and knowledge silos in their squad"
+          - "Keeps up to date with industry developments and feeds specific technical and non-functional recommendations back into the business"
+          - "Proactively identifies opportunities to improve company culture around coding standards and non-functional requirements"
       - level: 5
         criteria:
           - "Represents Monzo at conferences/events"